CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 #### [Home](http://cadatpitt.github.io)
 # Data Extraction and Transformation Workflow

-Creating base layers has two steps: obtaining the source data in the necessary formats, and then running a data extraction and transformation process to create the base layer.
+Creating base layers has two steps: obtaining the source data in the necessary formats, and then running a data extraction and transformation program to create the base layer.

 If the collections data you want to work with is maintained by Pitt's library and archives, this process can be done completely or in part by a request to the CaD@Pitt team.
 If you are working with your own collections data, or wish to customize the transformation process, you can do the transformation yourself.
-We describe the steps to run the data extraction and transformation scripts developed by the CaD@Pitt project below.
+We describe the steps to run the data extraction and transformation program developed by the CaD@Pitt project below.

 ## Requesting data from CaD@Pitt
-1. User submits a {::nomarkdown}<a href="https://forms.gle/BgF3vsBHpXCCdNve7" target="_blank">Source Data Request <font size="-1"><i class="fa fa-external-link"></i></font></a>{:/}.
+1. User submits a {::nomarkdown}<a href='https://forms.gle/BgF3vsBHpXCCdNve7' target='_blank'>Source Data Request <font size='-1'><i class='fa fa-external-link'></i></font></a>{:/}.
 2. CaD team member confirms request with user.
 3. CaD team member downloads source data from ULS's digital repository and/or catalog.
 4. CaD team member uploads source data to a “source-data” directory in the CaD@Pitt Data Layers Repository.
-5. If requested by user, CaD team member processes source data with extraction/transformation script to output CSV files to the "base-layers" directory in the CaD@Pitt Data Layers Repository.
+5. If requested by user, CaD team member processes source data with extraction/transformation script to output CSV files to the 'base-layers' directory in the CaD@Pitt Data Layers Repository.
 6. CaD team member notifies requesting user that source data (and base layers) are available.

 ## Creating your own base layer
 ### **Obtain a copy of the CaD@Pitt Data Layers Repository**
 Download or clone (optionally, after forking) the [CaD@Pitt Data Layers Repository](https://github.com/CaDatPitt/data-layers).
 For instructions, see [Using the Repository: Download or Clone the Repository](03-using-the-repository.html#download-or-clone-the-repository).

-If you would rather not download or clone the entire repository, you can download the necessary source data and Python files (listed in the directory tree under "transformation-scripts") to the run the script.
+If you would rather not download or clone the entire repository, you can download the necessary source data and Python files (listed in the directory tree under 'transformation-scripts') to the run the program.
 All files should be placed within a standardized structure in the repository directories, as shown below:

 ```
  data-layers